-Any car which fails to finish a Section in accordance with the above may be repaired at the competitor's discretion.
-However, the car must report to the Service Area prior to the next Section, no later than before the scheduled entrance of the first car.

-The car must retain its original body shell and engine block as marked at pre-event scrutineering.
-The competitor must be represented during this re-scrutineering at a time to be advised by the organizers.

-46.2.3 Repairs to start Leg 1/Section 2

-For those cars that failed to complete the super special stage/road section (Section 1 of Leg 1), if applicable, repairs may be carried out in accordance with Article 39.6.2 and the competitor may start Section 2 of Leg 1.
+- 46.2.1 Service location and time allowed Any car which fails to finish a section in accordance with the above may be repaired at the competitor's discretion.
+However, the car must report to the Service Area prior to the next section, no later than before the scheduled entrance of the first car. - 46.2.2 Scrutineering of repaired cars The car must retain its original body shell and engine block as marked at pre-rally scrutineering.
+The competitor must be represented during this re-scrutineering at a time to be advised by the organisers. - 46.2.3 Repairs to start Leg 1/Section 2 For those cars that failed to complete the super special stage/road section (Section 1 of Leg 1), if applicable, repairs may be carried out in accordance with Article 39.6.2 and the competitor may start Section 2 of Leg 1.
 The competitor will be deemed to have completed the super special stage / road section and will not have retired.
 The supplementary regulations will specify the time for those competitors who failed to complete the super special stage and/or the road section.

-For FIA NACAM Rally Championship events the use of a safety tracking system is not obligatory but it is strongly recommended.
+For FIA NACAM Rally Championship rallies the use of a safety tracking system is not obligatory but it is strongly recommended.

-V6 - FIA CODASUR RALLY CHAMPIONSHIP
+V6 - FIA / CODASUR RALLY CHAMPIONSHIP